 Requirements for seeking an exception to travel to a “High Risk” destination:

-- To facilitate visiting a high-risk location, an Exception Petition must be submitted to the International Safety and Security Assessment Committee (ISSAC).
+- To facilitate visiting a high-risk location, an Exception Petition must be submitted to the Global Safety and Security Assessment Committee (GSSAC).

 - Information and guidance regarding the submission of an Exception Petition is available in the Global Experience Office (GEO)